 Sous Vide Chicken Drumsticks are the easiest way to make juicy and tender chicken that’s full of flavor.
 Only 3 steps: season, sous vide, and sear!
 These chicken legs are rubbed with simple seasoning, and then sous vide cooked to perfection.
 The skin crisps up when seared in the end, making the best chicken drumsticks ever!

-This no-fail recipe is one of my family’s favorite.
-No brining or marinating needed.
-The sous vide method guarantees the success EVERY TIME and you can customize with your favorite seasonings!
+This no-fail recipe is one of my family’s favorite sous vide recipes.
+No brining or marinating is needed.
+The sous vide method guarantees success EVERY TIME and you can customize it with your favorite seasonings!

 I don’t cook a whole chicken very often, as my kids always want the legs.
 So I usually make these Sous Vide Chicken Drumsticks or Sous Vide Chicken Thighs so that everyone is happy.
 This recipe is so easy and it never fails!